Android-for-Python/Android-for-Python-Users/README.md

 # What is Different about Android?

-## Posix
+## POSIX

-Android is not POSIX compliant (POSIX is so deep in your assumptions about computers you probably don't know it exists).
+Android is not POSIX-compliant (POSIX is so deep in your assumptions about computers you probably don't know it exists).

-The file system model is different, the app cannot use any directory in the file system.
+The file system model is different; the app cannot use any directory in the file system.
 The app has specific private storage directories that support file operations.
-The app also has storage shared between apps, this is implemented as a database.
+The app also has storage shared between apps; this is implemented as a database.

-Threads are available like the desktop.
+Threads are available like a desktop.
 Subprocess is available, but the excutable called by subprocess on the desktop almost certainly is not available.

-Multi-tasking, on the desktop when an app loses focus or is minimized it continues to execute - it just doesnt see UI events; it is said to move to the *background*.
+Multi-tasking: On the desktop when an app loses focus or is minimized it continues to execute - it just doesnt see UI events; it is said to move to the *background*.
 Android is not multi-tasking, when an app is removed from the UI it *pauses*, and does not execute any app code - there is no *background* operation.
 Execution of separate code (with no UI), in the *background* requires an [Android Service](#android-service).

-Apps have a lifecycle, keep to the [Kivy Lifcycle](https://kivy.org/doc/stable/guide/basic.html#kivy-app-life-cycle) so that the app keeps to the [Android Lifecycle](https://developer.android.com/guide/components/activities/activity-lifecycle#alc).
-Android api calls made outside of the Kivy App class or its children may cause non-deterministic behavior or crashes.
+Apps have a lifecycle.
+Stick to the [Kivy Lifecycle](https://kivy.org/doc/stable/guide/basic.html#kivy-app-life-cycle) so that the app sticks to the [Android Lifecycle](https://developer.android.com/guide/components/activities/activity-lifecycle#alc).
+Android API calls made outside of the Kivy App class or its children may cause non-deterministic behavior or crashes.

 ## Wheels

-Some Python packages are not written in Python (are not pure-Python), they contain code that must be compiled.
+Some Python packages are not written in Python (i.e. are not pure Python); they contain code that must be compiled.
 Pip provides pre-compiled packages for desktop OSes, **but not for Android**.
 P4a addresses this with recipes, but not all impure packages are available.
 AVOID DISAPPOINTMENT, check availability first.

-A quick and easy way to determine if a package is pure Python is to go to the package on `pypi.org` (this is where pip gets wheels), then follow the "Download Files" link, and look under "Built Distribution".
+A quick and easy way to determine if a package is pure Python is to go to the package on [PyPI](https://pypi.org) (this is where pip gets wheels), then follow the "Download Files" link, and look under "Built Distribution".

 If the "Built Distribution" *only* contains files that end with `py3-none-any.whl` ([for example](https://pypi.org/project/chardet/#files)) then the package is pure Python, and WILL NOT require a recipe.

 If the "Built Distribution" contains files that end with `win32.whl`, `and64.whl`, `arm64.whl` or similar ([for example](https://pypi.org/project/opencv-python/#files)) then the package is not pure Python, and WILL require a recipe.

 If the package requires a recipe, check the list of available [recipes](https://github.com/kivy/python-for-android/tree/develop/pythonforandroid/recipes).
-Note that the recipe name is not always identical to the Pypi package name, for example the "opencv-python" package has a recipe named "opencv".
+Note that the recipe name is not always identical to the PyPI package name, for example the "opencv-python" package has a recipe named "opencv".

-If the package requires a recipe, and one does not exist - your app is not portable to Android without extra work.
-Read this summary of [your options](#pure-python).
+If the package requires a recipe, and one does not exist, then your app is not portable to Android without extra work.
+Read this summary of [your options](#not-pure-python).

-*Note that it is possible but unlikley that a pure Python package may contain OS specific code, or depend on OS specific third party apps (for example ffmpeg).*
+*Note that it is possible but unlikely that a pure Python package may contain OS-specific code, or depend on OS-specific third-party apps (for example ffmpeg).*

 ## Meta-information

-Unlike the desktop you must provide information *about* your Python code, this requirement causes everybody who doesn't understand it to crash and burn.
-This information must be supplied in the buildozer.spec file.
+Unlike the desktop, you must provide information *about* your Python code.
+This requirement causes everybody who doesn't understand it to crash and burn.
+This information must be supplied in the `buildozer.spec` file.
 It includes *all* the pip packages your app depends on, any file types your app depends on for data, and the Android permissions your app depends on.
 Meta-information may not be limited to that short list, but that list is critical.

 ## App Security

 A mobile app is different from a desktop app in that it is less likely to be physically secure from bad actors.
-Anybody with Android Studio and a device on which your app is installed can view most of the contents of your app, though Python, Java, or C code must be decompiled to be human readable (this is not hard).
+Anybody with Android Studio and a device on which your app is installed can view most of the contents of your app.
+Python, Java, or C code must be decompiled to be human-readable, but this is not hard for a determined attacker.

-Nothing is perfectly secure (just ask any hacker, or anybody who prints there own copies of a government's paper money).
+Nothing is perfectly secure (just ask any hacker, or anybody who prints their own copies of a government's paper money).
 You can make confidential information harder to reverse engineer by designing your app such that:

  - Any trade secrets, and also the app user's private data, are only saved on a secure server.

- - Password vaildation is with a secure server (no passwords are built into the app).
+ - Password vaildation is with a secure server (i.e. no passwords are built into the app).

  - Any temporary refresh keys are saved in [app private storage](#app-storage-directory), and not in the app install directory.
-And for private storage location do not us p4a's `android.app_storage_path()` api call as this location is not secure
+For private storage location do not use p4a's `android.app_storage_path()` API call as this location is not secure

 # Android Storage

 The view of the Android file system has changed a few times over the years.
 Modern Android devices physically use *external storage*, however the term is ambiguous as it applies to two incompatible uses cases.

 Storage is either *Private Storage* or *Shared Storage*. **Private Storage content is only visible to the app that created it, Shared Storage is visible to all apps.
-Python file operations can only be performed in Private Storage, Shared Storage is a database not a file system.** Programmers used to only a desktop file system have a hard time accepting this storage architecture is different.
+Python file operations can only be performed in Private Storage.
+Shared Storage is a database not a file system.** Programmers used to only a desktop file system have a hard time accepting this storage architecture is different.

-The storage architecture is summarized in the Android documentation https://developer.android.com/training/data-storage .
+The storage architecture is summarized in the [Android documentation](https://developer.android.com/training/data-storage).
 The following subsections address storage from the point of view of a Buildozer user.

 ## Private Storage

 An app can perform Python file operations (read, write, shutil) on its private storage.
 There are three usable storage location: the app install directory, the app storage directory, and the app cache directory.

-No permissions are requires to read or write an app's private storage.
+No permissions are required to read or write an app's private storage.
 [More on permissions below](#app-permissions).

-Do not confuse private with secure, on older Android versions it is possible for other apps to read private storage.
-And more generally Android Studio allows inspection.
+Do not confuse private with secure.
+On older Android versions it is possible for other apps to read private storage.
+More generally, Android Studio allows inspection of private storage.

 ### App Install Directory

-The install directory is `./`, files from the apk or aab can be accessed.
-An app update will overwrte this directory so this is not a good place to save files (though you can).
+The install directory is `./`.
+Files from the apk or aab can be accessed.
+An app update will overwrite this directory, so this is not a good place to save important files (though you can).

 ### App Storage Directory

-Most of the time this is what you should use.
+Most of the time, this is what you should use.

-The app storage directory is persistent over the installed lifetime of the app, and is removed when the app is uninstalled.
+The app storage directory is persistent over the installed lifetime of the app.
+It is removed when the app is uninstalled.

 The app storage directory is accessed using: